LunavdL/TestGitHub/README.md

 Content of the file:
 - instructions on how to create a repository
-- useful commands
+- useful git commands
-- a nice picture of fish in Croatia
+- a nice picture of fish in Croatia (be sure to have a look at it :-) )